valkey-io/valkey-doc/topics/persistence.md

 ## No persistence

-If you prefer **not** to have persistence (eg. when using a Valkey instance solely as a cache) that is also a possibility.
+If you prefer **not** to have persistence (for example when using a Valkey instance solely as a cache) that is also a possibility.

 RDB snapshotting is enabled by default.
 To disable it, set the `save` configuration parameter to the empty string `""` and remove any excess `save` lines that are present in the current configuration file.